-At least some recovery in arthropod abundance may be expected at the DKIST site once ground disturbing activities are completed and vegetation begins to reestablish.
+Native vegetation is recovering at the DKIST site and at least some recovery in arthropod abundance may be expected once these plants mature and flower.
 This phenomenon has been observed at other locations at HO where plant life recovered after construction, due in part to natural recruitment and conservation efforts.